abulte/gd4h-nlp-datasets/README.md

 Lives in `learn_word2vec.py`.

-This method trains a [custom Word2Vec model with gensim](https://radimrehurek.com/gensim/models/word2vec.html), using a corpus generated from the data.gouv.fr's datasets catalog.
+This method trains a [custom Word2Vec model with gensim](https://radimrehurek.com/gensim/models/word2vec.html) (cbog), using a corpus generated from the data.gouv.fr's datasets catalog.
 The corpus is tokenized beforehand using NLTK french tokenizer and some custom adjustements (remove markdown, min token size, remove contractions).
+Corpus contains title and description of every dataset in the catalog, except archived ones.

 It then computes :
 - a vector for a list of keyword expressions (see input), expressed in the discrete vector space of the trained model